Racism in Italy: Anti-Romanyism

-Anti-Roma sentiment exists in Italy, and it consists of hostility, prejudice, or discrimination, which is directed against the Roma people (Gypsies or "Zingari").
+Anti-Roma sentiment is widespread in Italy, and it consists of hostility, prejudice, and discrimination against the Roma people (Gypsies or "Zingari").
 There is no reliable data regarding the total number of Roma people who live in Italy, but estimates put it between 140,000 and 170,000.

 In Italy in 2007 and 2008, many national and local political leaders engaged in rhetoric which stated that the extraordinary rise in crime at the time was mainly due to the uncontrolled immigration of people of Roma origin from Romania which had recently become a European Union member state.
 National and local leaders announced their plans to expel Roma from settlements which were located both in and around major cities as well as their plans to deport illegal immigrants.
 In May 2007, the mayors of Rome and Milan signed "Security Pacts" which "envisaged the forcible eviction of up to 10,000 Romani people".

-In October 2007, an extraordinarily high level of anti-immigrant sentiment exploded into violence which was generally directed against Romanian immigrants and specifically directed against Roma immigrants.
+In October 2007, an extraordinarily high level of anti-immigrant sentiment exploded into violence which was generally directed against Romanian immigrants and was specifically directed against Roma immigrants.
 The violence was triggered by the murder of 47-year-old Giovanna Reggiani, a naval captain's wife, which was attributed to a Romanian immigrant of Roma origin.
 Reggiani was raped, beaten, left in a ditch, and died the following week.
 The Italian government responded by rounding up Romanian immigrants and summarily expelling some two hundred of them, mostly Roma, in defiance of E.U. immigration rules.
 According to the then Mayor of Rome Walter Veltroni, Romanians of Roma origin made up 75 percent of those who raped, stole and killed in the first seven months of the year.